backstage/backstage/plugins/cost-insights/api-report.md

   Previous = 'previous',
 }

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "DateAggregation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type DateAggregation = common.DateAggregation;

 // Warning: (ae-missing-release-tag) "DEFAULT_DATE_FORMAT" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const DEFAULT_DATE_FORMAT = 'yyyy-LL-dd';

+// @public
+export enum Duration {
+  // (undocumented)
+  P30D = 'P30D',
+  // (undocumented)
+  P3M = 'P3M',
+  // (undocumented)
+  P7D = 'P7D',
+  // (undocumented)
+  P90D = 'P90D',
+}

 // Warning: (ae-missing-release-tag) "EngineerThreshold" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const EngineerThreshold = 0.5;

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "Entity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type Entity = common.Entity;

 // Warning: (ae-missing-release-tag) "ExampleCostInsightsClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //